samhurst/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 The RTP-over-QUIC flow identifier range is between 0 and 4611686018427387903 (2^62 - 1) (both included).
 Leading zeroes MUST NOT be used.

+## Enable Datagram Support {#datagrams}

+Section 3.2 of {{!I-D.ietf-avtcore-rtp-over-quic}} describes how to use the QUIC DATAGRAM extension ({{?RFC9221}}) with RTP-over-QUIC.
+The availability of QUIC DATAGRAMs requires a transport parameter to be exchanged during connection establishment.
+If an endpoint in an SDP exchange has an expectation that it may wish to use DATAGRAMs to payload RTP, it SHOULD signal this in the SDP document to ensure that the QUIC connection used supports the QUIC DATAGRAM extension.

+This section defines a new SDP session- and media-level attribute, "quic-datagrams".
+The attribute can be associated with an SDP media description ("m=" line) with any of the QUIC proto values defined in {{quic}}.
+In the case where the attribute is used in an SDP session description, all media descriptions in the document MUST use one of the QUIC proto values defined in {{quic}}.

+Where a new QUIC connection is to be established, the requirement for each endpoint to negotiate DATAGRAM support is dependent on the direction of the media streams described by the media descriptions in an SDP document.
+For example, if a media description is specified with the "sendrecv" attribute as defined in {{?RFC8866}}, or if two media descriptions with the same proto and port have a "sendonly" and a "recvonly" attribute respectibely, and the session or media descriptions include the "quic-datagrams" attribute then both endpoints in a QUIC connection must negotiate support for DATAGRAMs.

+Where an existing QUIC connection is to be reused, the sender of the SDP document should ensure that the connection has been established with DATAGRAM support.
+Receivers of an SDP document requesting DATAGRAMs on an established connection that does not support DATAGRAMs in the direction(s) required MUST consider the affected media descriptions invalid.

+The "quic-datagrams" attribute carries no value.

+The definition of the SDP "quic-datagrams" attribute is:

+Attribute name:  quic-datagrams

+Type of attribute:  session, media

+Mux category:  NORMAL

+Subject to charset:  No

+Purpose:  Indicate a request to negotiate support for the optional QUIC DATAGRAM extension.

+Contact name:  Spencer Dawkins

+Contact e-mail:  spencerdawkins.ietf@gmail.com

+Reference:  {{!I-D.dawkins-avtcore-sdp-roq}}

 ## A QUIC/RTP/AVPF Offer

 A complete example of an SDP offer using QUIC/RTP/AVPF might look like: